alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/08-request-adapter/04-alova-adapter-taro.md

        name,
        filePath,

-       // Additional data will be passed into formData of uni.uploadFile ...formData
+       // Additional data will be passed into formData of Taro.uploadFile ...formData
      },
      {
-       // Set the request method to upload, and the adapter will call uni.uploadFile
+       // Set the request method to upload, and the adapter will call Taro.uploadFile
        requestType: 'upload',

        // Start upload progress